shalvah/DownloadThisVideo/README.md

 This re-publishes failed tasks (stored in Redis) as a new SNS message.
 For now, it can only be triggered manually.

 # Supporters
 These folks help to keep this running.
-If you've benefited from this work and would kike to keep it running, consider [supporting me on Patreon](https://www.patreon.com/shalvah).
+If you've benefited from this work and would like to help keep it running, consider [supporting me on Patreon](https://www.patreon.com/shalvah).

 - Sharee
 - Uzo Olisemeka